Automattic/jetpack/readme.txt

 **Enhancements**

 * Anti-spam: improve the flow to configure Akismet from Jetpack's Dashboard.
+* Blocks: add new utility to get all CSS classes for a given block.
 * Bruteforce Login Protection: improve Network Activation detection on Multisite networks.
 * Dashboard: update all illustrations to use new color scheme.
 * General: use HTTPS URLs when linking to external sites when possible.